ymunemasa/data-tutorials/tutorials/hortonworks/create-falcon-cluster/tutorial.md

 Let’s first create a couple of cluster entities.
 To create a cluster entity click on the `Cluster` button on the top.

+**NOTE : If you want to create it from XML, skip the wizard section, and move on to the next one.**

 A cluster entity defines the default access points for various resources on the cluster as well as default working directories to be used by Falcon jobs.

 To define a cluster entity, we must specify a unique name by which we can identify the cluster.
 In this tutorial, we use: